emnify/product-docs/docs/services/platform/events/event-types.md

 ### SIM deletion

-The SIM is deleted and permanently removed from the SIM repository.
+The SIM is deleted and permanently removed from the SIM inventory.

 :::warning
 Once deleted, the SIM cannot be restored for network access.